mdlacasse/Owl/README.md

 or fixed rates either derived from historical averages, or set by the user.

-Owl is designed for US retirees as it considers US federal tax laws, Medicare premiums, rules for 401k including required minimum distributions, maturation rules for Roth accounts and conversions, social security rules, etc.
+Owl is designed for US retirees as it considers US federal tax laws, ACA marketplace premiums (pre-65), Medicare premiums, rules for 401k including required minimum distributions, maturation rules for Roth accounts and conversions, social security rules, etc.

 There are three ways to run Owl (from easiest to more complex):